There are some charges that may involve you. These are:

 Your property manager will inspect the property regularly during your tenancy.
 You’ll get at least 48 hours notice in writing when your next property inspection is going to be completed.
 Inspections are carried out so that we can report to the owner on the condition of the property and make sure that there are mo maintenance issues that need to be sorted out.

 If you find something that needs repaired you should call or email us and let us know.
 Your property manager will arrange for someone to visit the property and complete any maintenance work as soon as possible.
-However, you will be responsible for any breakages or damage that you cause to the property which does not fall under general wear and tear.
-If something breaks or breaks down and you don’t let us know you run the risk of having that expense deducted from your bond at the end of your tenancy.
+However, you may be responsible for any breakages or damage that you cause to the property which does not fall under general wear and tear.
+If something breaks, or stops working, and you don’t let us know about it, you run the risk of having that expense deducted from your bond at the end of your tenancy.
 If something goes wrong you must let us know as soon as you can.

 If an urgent maintenance issue arises (say a burst water pipe), you can call us 24/7 and the problem will be tackled immediately.
 Please don’t arrange repairs yourself as you may have to pay for any work you have arranged without our approval.
 If your property manager has reason to believe that there is an urgent maintenance issue and you are not at home or not able to be contacted, someone will enter the property to resolve the problem.